irazasyed/telegram-bot-sdk/README.md

 ## Overview

 > Telegram Bot API is an HTTP-based interface created for developers keen on building bots for Telegram.
-> To learn how to create and set up a bot, please consult the [Introduction to Bots][telegram-bot] and [Bot FAQ](https://core.telegram.org/bots/faq) on official Telegram site.
 >
+> To learn more about the Telegram Bot API, please consult the [Introduction to Bots](https://core.telegram.org/bots) and [Bot FAQ](https://core.telegram.org/bots/faq) on official Telegram site.
+>
+> To get started writing your bots using this SDK, Please refer the [documentation][docs].

 ## Documentation